pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 Swift][reliably-testing-async-forums].
 Well, 1.5 years later, 126 replies and 20k views later… there
 still is no official word from Apple on how to accomplish this.

-Even something as straightfoward as this:
+Even something as straightforward as this:

 ```swift
 func buttonTapped() async throws {